grafana/grafana/docs/sources/installation/upgrading.md

 The AWS CloudWatch data source's authentication scheme has changed in Grafana 7.3.
 Most importantly the authentication method _ARN_ has been removed, and a new one has been added: _AWS SDK Default_.
 Existing data source configurations using the former will fall back to the latter.
 Assuming an IAM role will still work though, and the old _ARN_ method would use the default AWS SDK authentication method under the hood anyway.

 Since _ARN_ has been removed as an authentication method, we have instead made it into an option for providing the ARN of an IAM role to assume.
-This works independently of hte authentication method you choose.
+This works independently of the authentication method you choose.

 The new authentication method, _AWS SDK Default_, uses the default AWS Go SDK credential chain, which at the time of writing looks for credentials in the following order: